Training & Development

 Training programmes on Dignity at Work and Preventing and Dealing with Bullying, Harassment and Sexual Harassment

-Training on Dignity at Work and Preventing and Dealing with Bullying, Harassment and Sexual Harassment is available to meet the needs of your particular organisation.
+Since 1988 DRCC has provided training on Dignity at Work and Preventing and Dealing with Bullying, Harassment and Sexual Harassment is.
 Training is provided for managers, HR personnel, staff, Support Contact Persons and those assigned to carry out a formal investigation.
-These programmes are provided for businesses, the state sector and community and voluntary organisations.
-Regular seminars are scheduled at DRCC which can be attended by individual delegates.
 Read more

 A Sexual Violence Awareness and Prevention programme for Young People